Publications

 Appearing seven days after each meeting of the heads of state and government, these notes of approximately 5000 words in length provide a comprehensive analysis of the discussion and its outcome.
 Based on oral and documentary sources which are not normally available, they provide a unique and authoritative insight into decision-making at the heart of the EU.

-The Monthly Commentary: Authors and Advisers
+Commentaries: Authors and Advisers

 -